Start free trial

 The next field ‘How many would you like?’ is a text box that allows form users to enter a value.
 The value entered will be used in our calculation.

-Tip: When building your form, keep in mind that numeric values can only be assigned to answers/options when using the following field types:
+Tip: When building your form, keep in mind that numeric values can only be assigned to answers/options when using the following field types: Choose One, Choose Multiple, Dropdown List, Choice Matrix, Checkbox.

 To assign numeric values to answers/options: